-Locate the vinyl sensing edge on the front edge of the lead post.
+Locate the vinyl sensing edge on the front edge of the male lead post.
 Check to ensure that the edge is firmly attached to the lead post for the entire height of the door.
 Use the controls to initiate the closing process.
 While the door is in motion, activate the sensing edge by depressing the leading edge of the vinyl extrusion.
-The door should stop and reverse for a few seconds before it continues to close.
+The door should stop.
+Releasing the sensing edge will cause the door to pause for a few seconds before it continues to close.
+For Bi-Parting doors, repeat these instructions for both steel sensing edges located on the front edge of the female lead post.
 Contact the Cookson Service Department or an authorized Cookson Service Agent for more information if the sensing edge is loose, not properly aligned, or does not function as stated.